 Volunteers are needed to work in the fitness room at the Kiwanis Recreation Center.
 Duties include cleaning equipment and floor, showing guests how to use the equipment properly and greet guests as they enter the room.
 A friendly customer service attitude is a must.

-Volunteers are needed for the City of Tempe summer sports program!
+Volunteers are needed for the City of Tempe fall sports program!

 If you love kids and sports and know the value of teamwork and fitness, we need you to help coach boys and/or girls sports teams!
 Program information follows:

-- 5th-8th Grade Recreational Basketball; Boys, Girls, Co-Rec.
+- 5th-8th Grade Recreational Flag Football and Basketball; Boys, Girls, Co-Rec.

 Games played on Saturdays; 1 practice/wk scheduled at the coaches convenience.